Podcast: Play in new window | Download | Embed

-In this session of The Engineering Career Coach Podcast, Chris Knutson interviews retired major general Paul McGillicuddy on leadership.
+In this session of The Engineering Career Coach Podcast, Chris Knutson interviews retired major general Paul McGillicuddy on leadership and how to design your leadership style.
 They dig deep into leadership traits, where to find leadership training, how to deal with a difficult boss, and many more straight from Paul who has an amazing role of leadership in his entire career.

 Leadership is a skill that can be learned, observed, and put into practice in daily life.
 There is definitely no shortage of leadership opportunities in our work regardless of our position or title.